emilianosanti/minesweeper-react/README.md

 A friendly Minesweeper game developed in React.
 [Demo](https://minesweeper-react-c4fa4.firebaseapp.com/)

+Note: I couldn't update the demo Url with the latest version because firebase hoisting service is down.
+You can check the status here https://status.firebase.google.com/

 ## Code walkthrough - what we have so far:
 - React Application with 3 routes, /setup /board /games
 - React Router / Redux / Connected react router